fruityflucc/Scholar3/README.md

 ## Usage

-- help Writers publish their own books
+- help Writers publish their own books.
-- makes it easier than trying to find a way to contact the user.
+- Cuts out the middleman, leaving the writers paying less fee for their books.
+- Easy for the readers to access hundreds of books at once at the same place.
+- kind of like Netflix but for books.

 ## Screenshots